BitcoinDesign/Guide/guide/multiple-wallets.md

    layout = "float-right-desktop -background -shadow"
 %}

 A wallet indicator and switcher in the [send flow]({{ '/guide/daily-spending-wallet/sending/' | relative_url }}) is a necessity to keep users informed about which funds will be transferred.
-Applications may automatically switch wallets to match given payment information.
+Applications may automatically switch wallets to match the given payment information.
 For example, if the user selects a contact that only has a lightning address, the application should switch to the lightning wallet.

 Users should be able to easily override these if they want to act differently based on their current needs and goals.
 For example, an application may decide that the on-chain wallet is most appropriate for a payment because the lightning wallet is low on liquidity.
-But the user might be in a rush and prefers to use lightning even if it means paying a swap fee for the additional liquidity.
+However the user might be in a rush and prefers to use lightning even if it means paying a swap fee for the additional liquidity.

 Note that it is not possible in this design to transfer funds from multiple wallets at once.